Skip to content

 Tech & Startup Regulation

-New York's S7263 — which would ban AI from answering medical, legal, and other licensed-profession questions — has reached the Senate floor and a full chamber vote is imminent, even as studies show AI outperforming doctors on diagnostic tests.
-Meanwhile, Anthropic and Google have moved to lock paying subscribers out of third-party tools, and a federal lawsuit is trying to shut down the license plate camera network that's currently solving 10% of reported crime in the US.
-From Albany to Silicon Valley, governments and tech giants are rushing to regulate or restrict AI and surveillance tools before anyone has agreed on who they're actually protecting.
+New York's S7263 — which would ban AI from answering medical, legal, and engineering questions — reached the Senate floor in February and a full chamber vote is imminent, even as new research shows AI consistently outperforming doctors on diagnostic tests.
+Meanwhile, Anthropic and Google have moved to lock paying subscribers out of third-party tools, and a San Francisco lawsuit is challenging the license plate camera network that law enforcement credits with solving 10% of reported crime nationwide.
+The common thread: regulators and incumbents are racing to constrain technologies that are already delivering real results for real people.

 3 posts